By Jodi Mailander Farrell

 KIDS AND FAMILIES

-Miami International Children’s Film Festival, a weeklong event in December at the Coral Gables Art Cinema, partners with the New York International Children’s Film Festival to feed families and kids hungry for alternatives to mainstream, commercial movies.
-There are workshops, parties, discussions with filmmakers and family fun with balloons, music and face paintong on the outdoor plaza.
+Miami Children’s Film Festival, a weeklong event in March at the Coral Gables Art Cinema, partners with the New York International Children’s Film Festival to feed families and kids hungry for alternatives to mainstream, commercial movies.
+There are workshops, parties, discussions with filmmakers and family fun with balloons, music and face painting on the outdoor plaza.

 FILMS IN OTHER LANGUAGES